 Graduate Assistantships include:

-- Work obligation – work for the university is assigned by the supervisor and the student receives compensation in the form of a stipend (see the GA Policy for maximum time commitments)
+- Work obligation – work for the university is assigned by the supervisor and the student receives compensation in the form of a salary (see the GA Policy for maximum time commitments)

 - Tuition and Fees – the assistantship includes payment of resident tuition and fees (see the GA Policy for minimum credits required)